8. Extending Plone with add-on packages – Mastering Plone 6 development

 • adding content assembling features for overview pages

-Plone 6 knows two groups of add-ons: Add-ons for Plone and such for the frontend Volto.
+Plone 6 knows two groups of add-ons: add-ons for Plone and such for the frontend Volto.

 Plone backend add-ons provide